Pinta365/peekerino/README.md

 # Peekerino

 Peekerino is a Windows tray utility that lets you press `Ctrl+Alt+Space` in File Explorer to peek at the selected item.
-It shows metadata, previews text files, streams CSV rows with quick stats, summarizes XML-files, pretty-prints JSON, lists ZIP contents, and analyzes binaries without opening heavyweight tools.
+It shows metadata, previews text files, streams CSV rows with quick stats, samples Excel sheets, summarizes XML files, pretty-prints JSON, lists ZIP contents, and analyzes binaries without opening heavyweight tools.

 ## Quick Start